Low Carb Waffles

 Since these waffles are low carb, you will probably want to serve them with a low carb topping or side dish.
 Here are some to consider:

-• Grab some bacon, turkey bacon, or breakfast sausage to cook up and serve on the side.
-Canadian bacon or breakfast ham also work.
+• Add meat: Grab some bacon, turkey bacon, or breakfast sausage to cook up and serve on the side.
+Canadian bacon or breakfast ham also works.

-• Since maple syrup isn't an option if you are keto or low carb, consider using some peanut or almond butter that's thinned out with a little hot water.
+• Keep it keto: Since maple syrup isn't an option if you are keto or low carb, consider using some peanut butter or almond butter that's thinned out with a little hot water.
 Add Stevia or another sweetener to make it more like syrup.
+You could also use sugar-free maple syrup if you like!

-• I love serving waffles with a few dollops of full-fat Greek yogurt or ricotta cheese on top and some fresh berries.
+• Top it off: I love serving waffles with a few dollops of full-fat Greek yogurt or ricotta cheese on top and some fresh berries.

-• If you are making a more savory version, you can top with cheddar cheese, crumbled bacon, and fresh chives or green onions.
+• Savory toppings: If you are making a more savory version, you can top with cheddar cheese, crumbled bacon, and fresh chives or green onions.

-• Depending on your diet, consider making some chia seed jam to serve on your waffles.
+• Add jam: Depending on your diet, consider making some chia seed jam to serve on your waffles.

 Can I freeze keto waffles?
 How long will they last in the fridge?

-These waffles are a great option for meal prep since they stay fresh in the fridge for 4-5 days.
+These waffles are a great option for meal prep since they stay fresh in an airtight container in the fridge for 4-5 days.
 Just pop them in the toaster to reheat.

 Frequently Asked Questions